allenporter/stream-addons/rtsp-to-webrtc/README.md

 # Home Assistant Add-on: RTSPtoWebRTC

 _RTSP Stream to WebBrowser over WebRTC based on Pion.
-This is a Home Assistant Add-on packaging for an existing project https://github.com/deepch/RTSPtoWebRTC_
+This is a Home Assistant Add-on packaging for an existing project https://github.com/deepch/RTSPtoWebRTC

+Users should prefer to use RTSPtoWeb isntead since it also supports WebRTC and is a more fully featured and more stable service._

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]